Autodesk/aomi/README.md

 ## About File Paths

 By default the `Secretfile` is searched for in the current directory.
+You can override this behaviour with the `--secretfile` option.

+Supplemental data is loaded from relative paths by default.
+If files are not found at the relative (but tunable) path, the data will be loaded as an absolute path.

-All Vault and AWS policy files will be searched for in a directory named `vault` adjacent to the `Secretfile`.
+All Vault and AWS policy files will be searched for first in a relative location.
+This relative directory defaults to `vault` adjacent to the `Secretfile` however you may override it with `--policies`.

 All files containing secrets referenced from the `Secretfile` will be searched for in an adjacent directory named `.secrets`.
+You are able to override the directory used for static secretswith the `--secrets` option.

 ## Tags